Home Karate Kiba Dachi in Karate

 Kiba Dachi, or the Horse Stance, is a cornerstone in Traditional Karate.
 This stance appears frequently in katas and serves as an essential training tool for perfecting basic strikes, punches, and blocks.
 As a karate practitioner, I’ve discovered that Kiba Dachi demands full-body engagement, fostering the development of proper posture, strength, and stability.

-Insights into Kiba Dachi
+Kiba Dachi Insights

 Assuming Kiba Dachi requires precise attention to the body’s alignment.
 Here’s how I achieve the stance: